Campervanning in Switzerland: Your Ultimate Guide

 Our final campervan stop in Switzerland was at Morlon Beach, a small pebble beach cove, at Lac de la Gruyere.

-This was a gorgeous place for a swim in the tranquil waters of the lake with mountain views and grassy banks to rest on afterwards.
+This was a gorgeous place to swim in the tranquil waters of the lake, with mountain views and grassy banks to rest on afterwards.

 Surprisingly again, this wasn’t busy and highlighted the fact that many tourists visit the well-trodden and most popular places in Switzerland and many of its other beauty spots are often missed.